• Home

 The South East of England is one of the most accessible areas in the UK, although with that, roads can be notoriously congested particularly at peak times of travel such as weekday rush hours, and Friday and Sunday evenings.

-Caravans towed by cars/MPVs are not affected by Greater London’s Low Emission Zone, although they are affected by Central London’s Congestion Charge if driving within the zone between 7am and 6pm Monday to Friday.
+Caravans towed by cars/MPVs are not affected by Greater London’s Low Emission Zone, although they are affected by Central London’s Congestion Charge if driving within the zone between 7am and 10pm on any day.
 It goes without saying, of course, that towing a caravan through the centre of London is not an especially relaxing experience and should be avoided unless absolutely necessary.

 The M25 around London, one of those notoriously congested roads, is the natural feeder along with its arteries to access, in particular, Kent and Sussex.
 Most of Kent is accessible from the M20 and the M2, including Folkestone and Dover for cross-Channel services.
 Occasionally, when there are delays on these routes, ‘Operation Stack’ is put into place on the M20 with cars and caravans having to use the A20 instead.

 There is a toll (though no weight restriction affecting caravans) on the Dartford Crossing, between Kent and Essex to the east of London, during the hours of 6am to 10pm daily.
-As from October 2014, you can no longer stop at the barriers to pay the charge.
-Instead payment will be made online, via text, on the phone or at retail outlets, or using the pre-paid DART-Tag scheme.
+Payment must be made online, via text, on the phone or at retail outlets with Payzone.

 The M23/A23 artery off the M25 takes you to Sussex.
 A direct route from London to Brighton, this road can become heavily congested at weekends and at the start of major holidays, because it also serves Gatwick Airport.